Bab (Shia Islam): Isma'ilism

 The term was in use in the early Isma'ili movement for "a figure in the hierarchy of the missionary movement who participated in preaching an esoteric interpretation of the Islamic revelation".
 The early Isma'ili missionary and author Ja'far ibn Mansur al-Yaman also applied the term to the designated successors of the Imams, and to Ali ibn Abi Talib as the successor of Muhammad.

 After the establishment of the Fatimid Caliphate in 909, the bāb became a rank in the official Ismai'ili religious hierarchy (the daʿwa).
 The Fatimid-era bāb was second only to the Fatimid imam-caliph, and is also known by the designation of "chief caller" (dāʿī al-duʿāt).
-The latter term is commonly used in historians' accounts, whereas Isma'ili sources prefer the term bāb.
+The latter term is commonly used in historical sources, whereas Isma'ili sources prefer the term bāb.
 The bāb functioned as the intermediary (wāsiṭa) between the Imam and the community of the faithful.
 Under the bāb were twelve ḥujjas ("seals"), who conducted the affairs of the daʿwa.

 The office gradually declined and disappeared altogether after the end of the Fatimid Caliphate.
 Nasir al-Din al-Tusi, who recorded the hierarchy of the Nizari Isma'ili state during the 13th century, mentions the presence of an official called bāb-i bāṭin, co-equal with the dāʿī; but the rank is no longer mentioned in later sources.

 Twelver Shia

 The 10th-century Isma'ili author Ibn al-Haytham reports that the Twelver Imams designated a steward of their imamate with the title of bāb during the minority of their designated successors, but this usage does not appear in contemporary Twelver sources.
 In Twelver sources, the term is only used for the Imams themselves, as "the gates through which (knowledge of) God is attained", in the words of the 10th-century Twelver scholar Muhammad ibn Ya'qub al-Kulayni.
 Ali is thus often called "the gate of the prophet", who in turn is "the gate of God"; in a hadith, Muhammad is reported as saying "I am the city of knowledge and Ali is the gate; will you enter the city other than by its gate?"

-The term was applied for the Four Deputies of the twelfth and final Imam, Muhammad al-Mahdi: Abu Amr Uthman ibn Sa'id, his son Abu Ja'far Muhammad, Abu al-Qasim al-Husayn ibn Ruh al-Nawbakhti, and Abu al-Hasan Ali ibn Muhammad al-Samarri.
-These men served as "gates" (abwāb), i.e., as representatives of the hidden twelfth imam in 873–940.
+The term was applied for The Four Deputies of the twelfth and final Imam, Muhammad al-Mahdi: Abu Amr Uthman ibn Sa'id, his son Abu Ja'far Muhammad, Abu al-Qasim al-Husayn ibn Ruh al-Nawbakhti, and Abu al-Hasan Ali ibn Muhammad al-Samarri.
+These men—as well as a few rivals who claimed this position—served as "gates" (abwāb), i.e., as representatives of the hidden twelfth imam in 873–940.
 After that, the concept of the Imam's Major Occultation was adopted, leading to the abandonment of the post of bāb.
 Later Twelver theologians, such as Nasir al-Din al-Tusi, came to reject the concept of a disciple functioning as a gate for the Imam, as with the Isma'ilis, as typical of ghulāt sects.